Palm Centro: Unlocked GSM

 On June 25, 2008, an Unlocked GSM version of the Centro was released for use on all 850/900/1800/1900 MHz GSM telephone networks.
 It is available in Glacier White with grey keyboard accents.

 Bell Mobility

 As of February 2, 2009, a CDMA version of the Palm Centro in Midnight Black was released on the Bell Mobility network.
 The phone sold for $49.95 with a new activation on a 3-year $45+ voice and data package.
 This version of the Centro runs on a 1xRTT/1xEV–DO (Rel.
 0) 3G network.

 Popularity

-As of August 2008, the Palm Centro was the second-ranked US smartphone based on internet traffic, responsible for 78% of the traffic on Palm devices; it fell to fourth in February 2009, responsible for 86% of Palm traffic.
+On July 29, 2008, Palm announced they have sold over two million Centros.
+According to AdMob, as of August 2008, the Palm Centro was the second-ranked US smartphone based on internet traffic, responsible for 78% of the traffic on Palm devices; it fell to fourth in February 2009, responsible for 86% of Palm traffic.

 Advertising

-In December 2008, Palm created a holiday advertising campaign, introducing a new version of Santa Claus, called "Claus", and complemented the TV spots with a Facebook pageFacebook, viral videos and original music in download form.
+In December 2008, Palm created a holiday advertising campaign, introducing a new version of Santa Claus, called "Claus", and complemented the TV spots with a Facebook page, viral videos and original music in download form.